pstolarz/scriptext/README.md

 close text/binary files.
 Of course this ain't shell nor Python but for simple scripts should be sufficient.

+NOTE: Since my contact with Windows platform and the WinDbg debugger is currently rather occasional, the project is no more maintained.
+If someone is interested to continue work on it, feel free to contact me.

 scriptext help command output
 -----------------------------